 Request A Free Quote

 Magento offers both free and paid options.
 It has an enterprise edition for large companies which is paid and a community edition which is although free but quite powerful on its own.
 Here are the key features of its community edition.
+Here you can find the list of Magento development companies.

 |Magento is highly scalable.
 It faces zero problems in managing large stores provided you have a good hosting provider.||Handling Magento requires some prior coding knowledge or experience.
 An average user faces certain difficulty especially if he is from a non-technical background.|